 The Commission is developing its new five-year (2021-2025) Strategic Plan.
 The new plan will address key issues such as public access, climate change and sea-level rise, environmental justice, tribal relations, sustainable economic development, and environmental protection.

 Below are the major Strategic Plan milestones:

 The Commission authorized staff to retain a consultant at its December 2019 Commission meeting.
 After an in-depth selection and contracting process, staff selected Stantec Consulting Services Inc. and onboarded them in late April.
 From May to August, Stantec focused on stakeholder outreach, conducting 79 interviews across all major public interaction domains.
 A summary of the findings was shared at the August 2020 Commission meeting.
-Additional outreach will continue, and a draft Strategic Plan will be presented at the October 2020 Commission meeting.
-The new Strategic Plan is on schedule for consideration at the December 2020 Commission meeting.
+Additional outreach is ongoing, and staff hopes to present a draft Strategic Plan at the December 2020 Commission meeting.

 The public’s voice, insight, and experience are important to the development of the Strategic Plan.
 The Commission wants to hear perspectives on areas to be eliminated, changed, or added to the next Strategic Plan, what the Commission’s biggest challenges will be, and how the Commission can balance sustainable economic growth (including revenue generation for the state) with environmental protection through the lens of equity and climate change.

 Share your thoughts and suggestions for the Strategic Plan: